Timiport/OSGMSCalendar-Privacy-Policy/index.md

 * Microsoft

 If You decide to register through or otherwise grant us access to a Third-Party Social Media Service, We may collect Personal data that is already associated with Your Third-Party Social Media Service's account, which is only limited to calendar services associated with that account.

-You may also have the option of sharing additional information with the Company through Your Third-Party Social Media Service's account.
-If You choose to provide such information and Personal Data, during registration or otherwise, You are giving the Company permission to use, share, and store it in a manner consistent with this Privacy Policy.

 ### Use of Your Personal Data
 The Company may use Personal Data for the following purposes: